 Search engine columns: You’ll see a column for each search engine that has been selected in the report’s settings.

 ‘Rank’ column: This shows where the keyword ranks on this search engine.
-A keyword may rank more than one time so you may see more than ranking position here.
+A keyword may rank more than one time, so you may see more than one ranking position here.

-We use several symbols and numbers to help you identify the ranking:
+We use several symbols and numbers to help you identify the ranking, as follows:

-Letters: If you see A, B, C, or D, etc this means that we found your business displayed in the Local Pack on Google or Bing.
+Letters: If you see A, B, C, D, etc. this means that we found your business displayed in the Local Pack on Google or Bing.